 I finished third in my age group, and of course didn’t stick around for the awards ceremony because I had no idea I’d placed.
 The race officials were kind enough to mail my plaque to me, although they mailed the fourth place plaque.
 An interesting thing about races back in the early days of chip timing is that race officials used the clock time over the chip time on most of their results.

 I next returned to run Steamtown in 2005 with Bill, Miles, several of our Cruiser friends and Miles Run friends.
 Once we all got into town we met to chill before heading out to dinner.
 As you can see, our little out of town marathon trips are very social for us!

 Once we arrived at a local Italian restaurant for a fun pre-race dinner, Miles snapped a picture of us.

-Early before the race we got our obligatory pre-race group photo in the high school gym staging area!
+Early before the race, we got our obligatory pre-race group photo in the high school gym staging area!
 Don’t you just love Miles’ bedhead?
-I ran a 3:44:25 (8:33 pace), and several us ran Boston qualifiers.
+I ran a 3:44:25 (8:33 pace), and several of us ran Boston qualifiers.

 I only have one word for this post-race photo… Ouch!
-BTW, guess which one of these guys just qualified for Boston.
+BTW, guess which one of these guys just qualified for his first Boston.
 Don’t let their expressions fool you!

 The 2005 shirt was a baseball style cotton shirt.
 Here my friends Rich and Miles (with Martin) are modeling the 2005 marathon shirts.